Keyfactor/Keyfactor-CAgent/README.md

 	./agent -h overrides the agent name with $HOSTNAME_$DATETIME

+    ./agent -a adds the client certificate presented for mTLS into a header field named X-ARR-ClientCert Use this (along with client certificate authentication) in Keyfactor if the platform is configured to look for this certificate header.

 	./agent -e <engine> the crypto engine to use (e.g., tpm2tss) NOTE: must compile the TPM version of the agent